 This section is divided into two parts.
-The first part presents some basic information concerning definitions within the Swedish legislative system, and presents an overview of the relevant acts.
-The second part describes the implementation of the requirements in the regulatory review activities.
-Special emphasis is placed on the licensing system, prohibition, institutional control, regulatory inspection, documentation and reporting, enforcement of regulations and terms of a license, and clear allocation of responsibilities of the bodies involved.
+The first part (E.19.1) presents some basic information concerning definitions within the Swedish legislative system, and presents an overview of the relevant acts.
+The second part (E.19.2) describes the implementation of the requirements in the regulatory review activities.
+Special emphasis is placed on the licensing system, prohibition, institutional control, regulatory inspection, documentation and reporting, enforcement of regulations and terms of a licence, and a description on the allocation of responsibilities of the bodies involved.